sorinraduta/sepolia-faucet-automation/README.md

 # Alchemy Sepolia Faucet Automation

-A Node.js script to automate requesting ETH from the Alchemy Sepolia faucet using Puppeteer and 2captcha.
+A Node.js solution for automating ETH requests from the Alchemy Sepolia faucet using Puppeteer for browser automation and 2Captcha for CAPTCHA solving.

 ## Prerequisites